AnturK/tgstation/README.md

 This is the codebase for the /tg/station flavoured fork of SpaceStation 13.

 Space Station 13 is a paranoia-laden round-based roleplaying game set against the backdrop of a nonsensical, metal death trap masquerading as a space station, with charming spritework designed to represent the sci-fi setting and its dangerous undertones.
 Maybe have fun, and die!
+Few times even.

 ## DOWNLOADING
 [Downloading](.github/guides/DOWNLOADING.md)